 - a.
-Certificate Field: subject:commonName (OID 2.5.4.3)

-Required/Optional: Deprecated (Discouraged, but not prohibited)

-Contents: If present, this field MUST contain exactly one entrya single IP address or Fully Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).
-The value of the field MUST be encoded as follows: - If the value is an IPv4 address, then the value MUST be encoded as an IPv4Address as specified in RFC 3986, Section 3.2.2. - If the value is an IPv6 address, then the value MUST be encoded in the text representation specified in RFC 5952, Section 4.

-- If the value is a Fully-Qualified Domain Name or Wildcard Domain Name, then the value MUST be encoded as a character-for-character copy of the dNSName entry value from the subjectAltName extension.
-Specifically, all Domain Labels of the Fully-Qualified Domain Name or FQDN portion of the Wildcard Domain Name must be encoded as LDH Labels, and P-Labels MUST NOT be converted to their Unicode representation. - b.
+Certificate Field: subject:commonName (OID 2.5.4.3) Required/Optional: Deprecated (Discouraged, but not prohibited) Contents: If present, this field MUST contain exactly one entry that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).
+The value of the field MUST be encoded as follows: - If the value is an IPv4 address, then the value MUST be encoded as an IPv4Address as specified in RFC 3986, Section 3.2.2. - If the value is an IPv6 address, then the value MUST be encoded in the text representation specified in RFC 5952, Section 4. - If the value is a Fully-Qualified Domain Name or Wildcard Domain Name, then the value MUST be encoded as a character-for-character copy of the dNSName entry value from the subjectAltName extension.
+Specifically, all Domain Labels of the Fully-Qualified Domain Name or FQDN portion of the Wildcard b.
 Certificate Field: subject:organizationName (OID 2.5.4.10) Required/Optional: Optional.